levankhelo/homework-data/DataDevOps/kube-spark-airflow/Exercise-1.md

   ```

 - **Handling Null Values:** Some columns might contain null or missing values.
 You can handle these using the `.na.drop()` or `.na.fill()` methods before filtering or grouping.

+After finishing this Exercise, proceed to [Exercise 2](Exercise-2.md)